Bỏ qua đến nội dung

 Install Samba Share

-Samba Share allows you to access Home Assistant folders from other computers on your LAN as a network drive.
+Samba Share allows you to access Home Assistant folders from other computers on the LAN as a network drive.

 Installation steps